How to Say It: FOR-en AK-sent SIN-drome

 FAS is caused by damage to the part of the brain that controls the rhythm and melody of speech.
 The damage may be due to:

-Those with foreign accent syndrome speak in a distorted rhythm and tone, such as:
+Problems may last months, years, or may be permanent.
+People with FAS speak in a distorted rhythm and tone, such as:

-If you have FAS, you may be able to speak easily and without anxiety.
-Other people are able to understand you.
-The accent that you have adopted could be within the same language, such as American-English to British-English.
+A person with FAS may be able to speak easily and have others understand them.
+The accent may also be within the same language, such as American-English to British-English.

 Foreign Accent Syndrome Support—University of Texas at Dallas